 Note: This Guide to Hvar is part of my Tour Guide’s Super-Guide to Croatia.
 Click to see the rest, and for some preliminary Croatia info that would be useful for this guide!

-Like much of Croatia, Hvar Island is home to some magically pristine water, charming old towns, and classic Croatian views, but lets be real – Hvar has the best nightlife in Croatia so we know what you’re really here for.
-Hvar town is small and quaint during the day but quickly comes to life at night when travelers from all over the world emerge for a night out at some pretty famous venues.
-Under a two hour catamaran ride from Split, it’s pretty much a must-do in Croatia.
-This Hvar guide is specifically intended for Hvar town (on hvar island), but I also mention another few places that are fantastic to visit on the island.
+Like much of Croatia, Hvar Island is home to some magically pristine water, charming old towns, and classic Croatian views.
+But, lets be real – Hvar has the best nightlife in Croatia, so we know what you’re really here for.
+Hvar town is small and quaint during the day, but quickly comes to life at night when travelers from all over the world emerge for a night out at some pretty famous venues.
+Coming in at about an hour’s catamaran ride from Split, it’s pretty much a must-do in Croatia.
+This city guide to Hvar is specifically intended for Hvar Town (on Hvar island), but I also mention another few places and smaller towns that are fantastic to visit on the island.

 Standing sentinel above the town, you will find big, grey, 450-year-old Spanjola Fortress.
 It was built by the Venetian Empire to protect the town from Ottoman invasion – built in the 1550’s, burnt to the ground, and rebuilt in the 1570’s – and still stands the same way today but as a tourist attraction.

 It’s just about a 15-20 minute walk to get there, first up some stairs from the main square then up a switchback trail to the top.
 I take all my groups up there, and it really is manageable!
 Plus, you’ll want to work off some of the drinks you’ll be having later! 😉